 What Is It: Head just 70 miles west of Key West and you’ll find Dry Tortugas National Park, one of the state’s most alluring snorkeling spots.

-What Is It: Considered a South Florida surfing icon, head out to Sebastian Inlet for East Coast surfing at its finest.
+What Is It: A popular surfing spot in Florida, Sebastian Inlet offers East Coast surfing at its finest.

 Why Do It: A great outdoor activity to beat the heat, this coastline offers plenty of opportunities to try your hand at surfing.